zerynth/zdm-client-py/README.md

 Copy the obtained **Device Id** and **Password** in the example below.

-In the example, the Client connects to the ZDm with the username e password.
+In the example, the Client connects to the ZDM with the username e password.
-Then it sends an infinite stream of messages onto three different tag ("bathroom", "bedroom", "living room") with a random temperature.
+Then it sends an infinite stream of messages onto three different tags ("bathroom", "bedroom", "living room") with a random temperature.

 ```python
 import random